-The analysis in the opening section of this paper highlighted the clear limits of the capability of nonformal education by itself to have any substantial impact on the structure of society.
-Most nonformal education projects are small in size and have little power to make changes in the social or economic position of learners.
-While nonformal education can and has had some impact on the overall educational system in many countries, such changes have rarely reached a magnitude which could be characterized by use of the word reform.
+The analysis in the opening section of this article highlighted the clear limits of the capability of non-formal education by itself to have any substantial impact on the structure of society.
+Most non-formal education projects are small in size and have little power to make changes in the social or economic position of learners.
+While non-formal education can and has had some impact on the overall educational system in many countries, such changes have rarely reached a magnitude that could be characterized by use of the word 'reform'.

-Reform within national nonformal education projects does seem to be a possibility, although neither of the cases presented in this paper has yet achieved reform on a national level.
-Most efforts at change in nonformal education today could better be classified as innovations, partly because most change efforts have focussed primarily on pedagogical processes and associated learning materials.
+Reform within national non-formal education projects does seem to be a possibility, although neither of the cases presented in this article has yet achieved reform on a national level.
+Most efforts at change in non-formal education today could be better classified as innovations, partly because most change efforts have focused primarily on pedagogical processes and associated learning materials.

-Effective reform on a larger scale requires the development of administrative procedures which meet the dual needs of providing resources on a large enough scale, while at the same time allowing enough autonomy and flexibility at the lowest levels to respond effectively to diverse local conditions.
+Effective reform on a larger scale requires the development of administrative procedures that meet the dual needs of providing resources on a large enough scale and at the same time allowing enough autonomy and flexibility at the lowest levels to respond effectively to diverse local conditions.
 While such organizations have been designed in theory, attempts to implement them have not been particularly successful.
-There is an inherent conflict between the line of authority and accountability of large administrations, and the philosophy of local initiative and control of the learning process.
-The Penmas reform plan contains several devices which are intended to address this issue.
-The emphasis on decentralization, if carried to the lowest levels will be able to assist learning groups in meeting their needs.
-Likewise, the concept of the learning fund which will provide resources to the groups upon their request also has the potential for increasing the local control over activities.
+There is an inherent conflict between the line of authority and accountability of large administrations and the philosophy of local initiative and control of the learning process.
+The Penmas reform plan contains several devices that are intended to address this issue.
+The emphasis on decentralization, if carried to the lowest levels, will be able to assist learning groups in meeting their needs.
+Likewise, the concept of the learning fund that will provide resources to the groups upon their request also has the potential for increasing the local control over activities.
 However, there may well remain an area of unresolvable conflict between the needs of local groups and the needs of the larger organization.

 The reform effort of the PEA began at the lowest level and is intended to move upward to the region and then to spread horizontally to other regions.
 Only the first step in the spreading process has so far been achieved.
-A variety of factors outlined in the paper hinder further spread for the moment.
-The reform of Penmas at the earliest stage also took place at the lowest level, focussing on the methods and materials which have since become part of the basic philosophy and have been incorporated into the learning group.
-In contrast to the PEA, the next step for Penmas was to begin a large-scale national reform which would then proceed from the top downwards.
-Whether the end product of this national reform will ultimately result in an organization which can effectively facilitate the development and the support of learning groups remains to be seen.
-The Penmas reform is significant in that it represents one of a very few nonformal education projects which has the potential of reaching significant numbers of people.
-The PEA reform, even if fully implemented would be unlikely to reach a population of more than 5.000.
+A variety of factors outlined in this article hinder further spread for the moment.
+The reform of Penmas at the earliest stage also took place at the lowest level, focusing on the methods and materials that have since become part of the basic philosophy and have been incorporated into the learning group.
+In contrast to the PEA, the next step for Penmas was to begin a large-scale national reform that would then proceed from the top downwards.
+Whether the end product of this national reform will ultimately result in an organization that can effectively facilitate the development and the support of learning groups remains to be seen.
+The Penmas reform is significant in that it represents one of a very few non-formal education projects that has the potential of reaching significant numbers of people.
+The PEA reform, even if fully implemented, would be unlikely to reach a population of more than 5,000.